chris-sean/esg/README.md

 ### Example

-`./esg go . errors InvalidPhone '%v is not valid phone number.' phone`
+`./esg go . errors InvalidPhone '%v is not a valid phone number.' phone`

 The generated file is at `./InvalidPhone.go`